 The event is free and open to all.
 It is presented annually at the start of the fall series of Elder College courses.

 Speakers in recent years have included Wally Oppal (former BC Attorney General), Fin Anthony (local raconteur), Dr. Eric Paetkau (author), Hon.
-Stephen Point (former BC Lieutenant Governor) and Shelagh Rogers, host of the CBC Radio program The Next Chapter.
+Stephen Point (former BC Lieutenant Governor), Shelagh Rogers, host of the CBC Radio program The Next Chapter and Dr. Rand Rudland, local doctor and noted wildlife photographer.